 Some researchers say honey bees respond directly to changes in daylight, while others say they don’t.
 But regardless of how it works, we know that brood rearing increases soon after the winter solstice, and decreases soon after the summer solstice.
 You won’t notice it right away, of course.
 There is a lag between what the bees do and what we see.
 However, if you understand what is occurring within the colony, you can predict what happens next.
 Acting on that knowledge is called beekeeping.

-In July new beekeepers often complain that their bees won’t move up to another super, won’t store any honey, or are beginning to act defensive.
+In July, new beekeepers often complain that their bees won’t move up to another super, won’t store any honey, or are acting defensively.
 They want to know if they should re-queen or “force” the bees into another super.
 Others continue to fret about swarming even though swarm season is over and their bees are much more likely bearding than swarming.

 But once a beekeeper understands his colony is no longer in expansion, he can help ease them into winter rather than forcing them to do something unnatural.
 The same holds true in winter.
 Although you can’t see inside your colony in winter, you can see your calendar.
 After the winter solstice, it’s time to ease your colony into spring, providing whatever they might need.